Skip to Content

 -President of the United States (must meet eligibility requirements).

-Age: Must be at least 17 years old, but not have passed the 23rd birthday.
+· You must be at least 17 years-old, but not have passed your 23rd birthday.

-Residence: Must reside within the boundaries of the 10th Congressional District of Pennsylvania.
+· You must reside within the 10th Congressional District of Pennsylvania.

-Q: When do I apply for a nomination?
+When can I apply for a Congressional Nomination?

 800 Corporate Circle, Suite 202